Early Childhood for 2016-17

-Grades 1-8 for the 2013-14 School Year:
+Grades 1-8 for 2016-17

-4rd GradeAshley was born and raised on a 100-acre homestead staked out by her grandparents.
+7th & 8th GradeAshley was born and raised on a 100-acre homestead staked out by her grandparents.
 She spent her youth outdoors with her brother Conor and, later, sister Claire.
 Her immediate and extended family were commercial fishermen; she spent much of her youth and teenage years on salmon vessels and in salmon canneries.

+Her love of teaching has expanded exponentially in the Waldorf setting, with this education of head, heart and hands.
 Ashley brings strong classroom management and artistic skills to her work with this class, and loves bringing drama and play into the classroom.
 Her three children all attend WIWS.

 Brian began playing the violin at the age of five, and since then has put his fiddle to use playing in orchestras, string quartets, chamber ensembles, rock bands, improvisational groups, traditional Irish and Old-time fiddling sessions and more.
 Since moving to Whidbey Island in January of 2013, he has played with the Saratoga Orchestra, Island Consort and other musical ensembles.
 He also plays guitar and writes both songs and short instrumental pieces. he worked for several years in a New England violin shop outfitting teachers, school programs and students with instruments and acessories, introducing thousands of children to their first violin, viola or cello.
 He looks forward to joining the WIWS music program and helping our students in their musical education.

-The birth of ther son, Luc, led her on a quest for an authentic, arts-based education which nurtures the soul--a.k.a.
+The birth of her son, Luc, led her on a quest for an authentic, arts-based education which nurtures the soul--a.k.a.
 Waldorf Education!
 Karen studied Waldorf teaching at the Bay Area Center for Waldorf Teacher Training with Dorit Winter for two years, and completed her certification at Sound Circle Center in Seattle, WA.